-2. Mandatory Guidance
+Mandatory Guidance

-- Adherence to the mandatory guidance is essential for the professional practice of internal auditing. - b.
-The mandatory guidance consists of four elements: the Core Principles for the Professional Practice of Internal Auditing, the Definition of Internal Auditing, the Code of Ethics, and the Standards. - The Core Principles are the basis for internal audit effectiveness.
+Adherence to the mandatory guidance is essential for the professional practice of internal auditing.

+- The mandatory guidance consists of four elements: - 1.
+The Core Principles for the Professional Practice of Internal Auditing - 2.
+The Definition of Internal Auditing - 3.
+The Code of Ethics - 4.
+The Standards - The Core Principles and the Definition of Internal Auditing are reflected in the Code of Ethics and the Standards.
+Thus, conformance with the Code and the Standards demonstrates conformance with all mandatory elements of the IPPF. - If the Standards are used with requirements of other authoritative bodies, internal audit communications also may cite the other requirements.
+But, if the Standards and other requirements are inconsistent, internal auditors must conform with the Standards and may conform with the other requirements if they are more restrictive.

+The Core Principles are the basis for internal audit effectiveness.
 The internal audit function is effective if all principles are present and operating effectively.
-The following are the Core Principles: - a) "Demonstrates integrity. - b) Demonstrates competence and due professional care. - c) Is objective and free from undue influence (independent). - d) Aligns with the strategies, objectives, and risks of the organization. - e) Is appropriately positioned and adequately resourced. - f) Demonstrates quality and continuous improvement. - g) Communicates effectively. - h) Provides risk-based assurance. -) Is insightful, proactive, and future-focused. - j) Promotes organizational improvement." - 2) The Definition of Internal Auditing is a concise statement of the role of the internal audit activity in the organization. - a) "Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
-It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes." - 3) The detailed text of the Code of Ethics is in Subunit 1.3. - 4) The Standards (known formally as the International Standards for the Professional Practice of Internal Auditing) serve the following four purposes described by The IIA: - a) "Guide adherence with the mandatory elements of the International Professional Practices Framework. - b) Provide a framework for performing and promoting a broad range of valueadded internal auditing services. - c) Establish the basis for the evaluation of internal audit performance. - d) Foster improved organizational processes and operations."
+The following are the 10 Core Principles:

+- 1. "Demonstrates integrity. - 2.
+Demonstrates competence and due professional care. - 3.
+Is objective and free from undue influence (independent). - 4.
+Aligns with the strategies, objectives, and risks of the organization. - 5.
+Is appropriately positioned and adequately resourced. - 6.
+Demonstrates quality and continuous improvement. - 7.
+Communicates effectively. - 8.
+Provides risk-based assurance. - 9.
+Is insightful, proactive, and future-focused. - 10.
+Promotes organizational improvement."

-- c.
+The Definition of Internal Auditing is a concise statement of the role of the internal audit activity in the organization.

+"Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
+It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes."

+The Code of Ethics is covered in detail in later subunits.

+The Standards (known formally as the International Standards for the Professional Practice of Internal Auditing) serve the following four purposes described by The IIA:

+- 1. "Guide adherence with the mandatory elements of the International Professional Practices Framework. - 2.
+Provide a framework for performing and promoting a broad range of value-added internal auditing services. - 3.
+Establish the basis for the evaluation of internal audit performance. - 4.
+Foster improved organizational processes and operations."

 The Standards are vital to the practice of internal auditing, but CIA candidates need not memorize them.
-However, the principles they establish should be thoroughly understood and appropriately applied. - Attribute Standards, numbered in the 1000s, govern the responsibilities, attitudes, and actions of the organization's internal audit activity and the people who serve as internal auditors.
-They appear in boxes with green highlighting (example below) throughout this text.
+However, the principles they establish should be thoroughly understood and appropriately applied.